 Or maybe it’s about falling for all the manipulations and insults that a committed person will use so that they can continue to indulge in a “friendship” that they know is inappropriate and disrespectful to their primary relationship.

 The truth is, many opposite-sex friendships are sustained because of a simmering attraction between two people.
-If circumstances were different, they could easily be sexual partners.
+If circumstances were different, if they were both single, they would quite likely be sexual partners.
 And here’s the thing – they know it.
 This underlying current of attraction makes talking, texting and spending time together as “just friends” all the more exciting.
 It has an erotic edge to it.